guotong1988/guotong1988.github.io/core_research/_posts/2024-02-01-auto-re-label.md

 ### 4. Discussion

-From the noisy data correction point of view, the noisy data that model prediction and manual label is not equal.
+From the noisy data correction point of view, the noisy data that model prediction and manual label are not equal.
 So any label editing to these noisy data may be the improvement to the dataset quality.

 It seems that our method definitely improves the accuracy on the dev dataset, but not necessarily the accuracy of the manual evaluation.
 But based on our previous work \cite{ref2}, the accuracy of the dev dataset and the accuracy of the human evaluation are linearly correlated.

 We did the manual re-labeling experiments in \cite{ref2}, we verify that the improved dataset exists in all 2^N possible datasets.

+The cost of annotation time is crucial for deep learning tasks based on manually labeled data.
+If there is not enough labeling manpower, we must find ways to reduce the amount of data that needs to be labeled.
+If we can reduce the amount of data to be labeled to a level that a single programmer can handle, then we do not need an additional labeling team.

 ### 5. Experiments On Open Datasets